 Tax Laws Should Encourage Growth and Preserve Opportunity in Real Estate

-Households and businesses take the tax treatment of transactions into account when making long-term economic decisions.
-For consumers, these decisions include the tax benefits of purchasing of a home.
-For businesses, these decisions include how and to what extent investments and earnings are taxed.
-MBA calls for caution with respect to any tax changes that could harm the real estate market recovery or deter capital from being invested in the real estate market.
+Households and businesses take the tax treatment of transactions into account when making long-term economic decisions so changes in tax policy can have wide-ranging impacts.
+For example, consumers making decisions about housing consider potential tax benefits of purchasing of a home compared with renting.
+Similarly, businesses consider tax treatment of investments, costs, earnings, etc. when deciding where to direct efforts and investment.
+Therefore, MBA calls for caution with respect to any tax changes that could harm the real estate market recovery or deter capital from investment in the real estate market.

-Support Commercial Real Estate, Multifamily Rental Housing and the Flow of Capital to All Real Estate Market
+Support Commercial Real Estate, Multifamily Rental Housing and the Flow of Capital to All Real Estate Markets

 · The Low-Income Housing Tax Credit (LIHTC) is a critical source of funding for the development of affordable rental housing for low-income households.
-The LIHTC program should be preserved and strengthened.
+To continue to promote the development of new affordable housing, the LIHTC program should be preserved and strengthened.

 · The flexibility and broad applicability of the like-kind exchange rule should be preserved.
-This long-standing rule preserves the ability of property owners to exchange similar properties without the exchange being classified as a sale for tax purposes.
+To facilitate the real estate development that will be critical to the growth of the economy, this long-standing rule preserves the ability of property owners to exchange similar properties without the exchange being classified as a sale for tax purposes.

 · MBA opposes legislative initiatives that would tax carried interest as ordinary income.
 In many transactions relating to real estate, general partners are compensated based on the performance of the transaction, and this compensation is primarily taxed at the capital gains tax rate.
 Such compensation often acts as a form of equity in the deal and serves to align interests between parties.

 · MBA supports aligning the tax rates paid by small and large businesses.
 Small businesses are critical to new job formation.
 Most small businesses operate in sole proprietorship, partnership, or S corporation tax structures whereby taxes are paid using individual, not corporate, tax rates.
-A misaligned, high effective overall tax rate for small businesses can make it difficult for small businesses to retain capital to grow their business and create more jobs.
+A high overall effective tax rate for small businesses that is substantially higher than the corporate rate can make it difficult for small businesses to retain capital to grow their business and create more jobs.

 · MBA supports tax rules that are stable over time.
-Stable and predictable ground rules are essential to economic growth.
-If tax rules must be changed, transition rules should protect households and businesses from harm for decisions made under existing tax rules.
+Economic growth can occur only when businesses are willing and able to make long-term financial decisions.
+As a result, stable and predictable ground rules are essential to economic growth.
+Therefore, changes to tax rules should provide transition rules to protect households and businesses from unwarranted harm for decisions made under existing tax rules.

 Get Loud with the Mortgage Action Alliance